baskargroup/MolTransformer_repo/Readme.md

 ```

 ## Setting Up Env_MolTransformer
+This following section of README file will guide users through the process of setting up a Conda environment named "Env_MolTransformer" specific to your library's requirements.

 ### Step 1: Install Conda
 If you haven't already installed Conda, download and install it from the [official Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).